How to Keep Node.js Running at Linux Server

 nohup node respawn.js &

-There's a good article about how to use respawn. http://java.dzone.com/articles/how-keep-nodejs-processes.
+There's a good article about how to use respawn: http://java.dzone.com/articles/how-keep-nodejs-processes.

-How to use respawn.
+How to use respawn:

-For example, if your /failUrl has syntax error, if start node server.js, your node.js app will down.
-However, with respawn /failUrl will be showing down.
-But page will load successfuly when you go to home page /.
+After you finish this, your site will not go down.
+For example, if your /failUrl has a syntax error and you start with node server.js, your Node.js app will go down.
+However, with respawn, /failUrl will show as down, but the page will load successfully when you go to the home page /.

 nohup node respawn.js &